 While FOIA requires public bodies to provide access to public records generally, FOIA also authorizes units of government to withhold certain information.
-Therefore, Attorney Jamie Harrmann has determined that the following portions of the Responsive Document are exempt from disclosure under certain provisions of FOIA:
+Therefore, Attorney Keith Pardonnet has determined that the following portions of the Responsive Documents are exempt from disclosure under certain provisions of FOIA:

-- The driver's license number, employee identification number, password, personal telephone number, home address, and personal license plate number of the parties mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
-"Driver's license numbers," "employee identification numbers," "passwords," "personal telephone numbers," "home addresses," and "personal license plate numbers" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
-The date of birth and physical description of the party mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
+- 1. The driver's license number, employee identification number, personal telephone number, home address, and personal license plate number of the parties mentioned in the Responsive Document are redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
+"Driver's license numbers," "employee identification numbers," "personal telephone numbers," "home addresses," and "personal license plate numbers" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
+The dates of birth, physical descriptions, and insurance policy information of the parties mentioned in the Responsive Documents, are redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
 Section 7(1)(c) goes on to say that, "'Unwarranted invasion of personal privacy' means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
 It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA.